USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 ### Files, configuration, and environment variables

+** >> Comment <<** What's a "Spatial Allocator"?
+What's this BEIS emissions model, and how is it different from SMOKE?

 [Figure 7-3](Figure7-3) shows that Calmap reads five input files to produce eight outputs, only three of which are used by the CCTM.
 Calmap uses the GRIDCRO2D file, produced by MCIP, to define the modeling grid.
 The BELD01 file points to a BELD3 “a” file of gridded land cover/land use data containing coverage for several different crop categories.
 The BELD3 “a” file is an input to the BEIS emissions model and can be [generated by the Spatial Allocator](https://github.com/CMASCenter/Spatial-Allocator/blob/master/docs/User_Manual/SA_ch03_vector.md#5-creating-inputs-to-smoke-biogenic-processing).
 The rest of the inputs to Calmap are crop calendar data for the United States that are packaged with CMAQv5.
 Calmap converts to the data to I/O API GRDDED3 files on the modeling grid defined in the GRIDCRO2D file.
 The CROPMAP01 file contains planting start dates for specific crops.
 The CROPMAP04 file contains planting end dates for specific crops.
 The CROPMAP08 file contains harvesting end dates for specific crops.
 Each of these files are input to the CCTM when the erodible agricultural land (CTM_ERODE_AGLAND) feature is turned on.

+** >> Comment <<** What if I'm outside the US?
+Can I run CMAQ at all?
+Can I run CMAQ with this option?
+What's the workaround if I don't have Calmap input?
+Can I "roll my own" datasets?
+How would I do that?

 <a id=Figure7-3></a>